Education DirectorWashington Improv Theater

 Jonathan firmly believes in an affirmative classroom environment.
 He’s witnessed more growth from students when common issues are normalized and not something to dwell on.
 He loves seeing students discover that their comedic voice comes from openness and honesty, on or off the stage.

 He’s big on the fundamentals, especially in class or rehearsals.
-Making core skills part of the subconscious allows improvisers to let loose on stage and follow the fun no matter where it goes.
+Making core skills part of the subconscious helps improvisers let loose on stage so they can follow the fun no matter where it goes.

 Jonathan completed the WIT curriculum in 2011.
-His first improv group was the indie team Sistine Robot and he’s a former member of Vicinity (which performed the close quarters format).
 From 2012 to 2015, Jonathan was the lead teacher and in charge of curriculum development at the Providence Improv Guild.
+As Education Director he’s re-built the WIT curriculum twice.
+He’s always on the lookout for new ways to unlock students’ potential and loves sharing the craft of teaching with others.

 “It was such a fun 8 weeks it flew by.
 I can’t express how great Jon is as a teacher… I’m in disbelief about how much we managed to learn in 2 months.
 WE MADE SOMETHING BEAUTIFUL TOGETHER!!”